CHRISHA1122/milestone-project-4/README.md

 #### Images

-* The logo and products were given to me by a family member who sells personalised items on facebook.
+* The logo and products were given to me by a family member who sells personalised items on social media.
-* The social media links are credited in the credits section.
+* The social media links are taken from [Font awesome](https://fontawesome.com/).

 ## Wireframes